weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/A quick start.md

 {'B': 0.5, 'A': 0.3333333333333333, 'C': 0.6666666666666666, 'D': 0.3333333333333333, 'F': 0.5, 'E': 0.16666666666666666, 'G': 0.5}
 ```

-We find that "B", "C", "F", and "G" show the highest node centrality, so we can consider retaining only four nodes in the average network.
-Four is also the number of key-terms in each student's network, so this number seems appropriate in this case.
-By setting the argument `n_core`=4, we obtain the second average network (see the bottom-middle of the above figure).
-Note that keeping the size of the average network is important in some cases because some indices such as graph centrality (GC) only can be used to compare networks when the networks are about the same size.
+We find that "B", "C", "F", and "G" show the highest node centrality, so we can consider retaining only four nodes in the average graph.
+Four is also the number of key-terms in each student's graph, so this number seems appropriate in this case.
+By setting the argument `n_core`=4, we obtain the second average graph (see the bottom-middle of the above figure).
+Note that keeping the size of the average graph is important in some cases because some indices such as graph centrality (GC) only can be used to compare graphs when the graphs are about the same size.

-The third average network contains most of the information in the mean matrix (see the bottom-middle of the above figure), but it was less interpretable.
-This is why the argument `pfnet` and `n_core` are important for generating an average network.
+The third average graph contains most of the information in the mean matrix (see the bottom-middle of the above figure), but it was less interpretable.
+This is why the argument `pfnet` and `n_core` are important for generating an average graph.

 Finally, we can also use the function `draw` to show the average network.